wxyyb00/wxyyb00.github.io/README.md

 ## 1. Introduction

 Visually impaired individuals often rely on auditory helping devices for navigation.
 In this project, we designed a virtual assistant in a 3D Unity world to simulate such guidance.
-The assistant reacts to user input and leads users to their destination.
-Our main goal was to explore the integration of computer graphics, animation, and accessibility support.
+The assistant reacts to user input and leads users to their destination. **Our main goal was to explore the integration of computer graphics, animation, and accessibility support.**

 ## 2. Project Specification

-The system is designed to provide an accessible and interactive 3D navigation assistant tailored for visually impaired users.
+The system is designed to provide **an accessible and interactive 3D navigation assistant tailored for visually impaired users**.
 The key components of the system include:

 - **A Unity-based virtual outdoor environment** simulating natural elements and terrain.
 - **A virtual assistant character** with animations for idle, walking, waving, and talking, providing voice interaction and guidance.